|Academic Affairs Office||College Hall, second floor||419-358-3317

 events, games and regular season activities for Bluffton’s sports teams.
 He manages

 conference related material and works with alumni events, recruitment opportunities

 and the sports camps and shootouts offered throughout the year.

 |Bluffton University Nature Preserve||Augsburger Road|

 |The Bluffton University Nature Preserve is home to 160 acers of woodland and grassland

 trails, with a small lake wildlife habitat.
 It is open during daylight hours.
 Hikers

-is the Moyer Nature Center to enhance science and recreational education.
+additions is the Moyer Nature Center to enhance science and recreational education.

 1 University Drive